PierKnight/TypoSniffer/README.md

 # TypoSniffer
-A tool to generate/find potential typosquatting attempts agains a domain
+A tool to generate/find potential typosquatting attempts against a domain